DeepQuantum/dconstruct/README.md

 - `-o` - output path.
 If your input path is a folder, this cannot be a file.
 If no output is specified, the .txt file will be put next to the input file.
 If the input is a folder and no output is specified, the program will create a "output" directoy in the current working directory and put all the files in there.

 - `-s` - specify a path the the sidbase.
-By default, the program will look in the current working directoy for `sidbase.bin`.
+By default, the program will look in path for the directory.

 - `--decompile` - emit decompiled pseudo code into a .dcpl file.
 The file will be placed next to the .asm file.